Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT: Missing Annotation Mining in Partially-Labeled Dataset

 \subsection{Cross-Dataset Lesion Mining}

 The two strategies above cannot find an MA if it does not match with any existing annotation.
 Our solution is to explore the semantic overlap between datasets and distill knowledge from the single-type datasets.
 Recall that LENS is an ensemble of multiple dataset experts and can output several groups of proposals.
 Our intuition is that the single-type proposals generally have higher recall and fewer FPs in their specialties compared to the DeepLesion expert.
 This has been discussed in Sec.~\ref{subsec:mtd:LENS} and \Fig{DL_spec_det_cmp}.
 Therefore, for each 2D proposal from the single-type experts, if its detection score is higher than a threshold $ \sigma $ and it does not overlap with existing or mined annotations, we regard the proposal as a suspicious or uncertain lesion.
-Then, we ignore them (exclude them in the loss function) during the retraining of LENS, see \Fig{miss_annot_mine} (d).
+It can either be an unlabeled lesion or a false positive (FP), so we choose to ignore them (exclude them in the loss function) during the retraining of LENS, see \Fig{miss_annot_mine} (d).
+Compared to treating them as true lesions, ignoring them prevents the FPs from injecting noise to the retraining process.
+The lesions mined by cross-slice box propagation and intra-patient lesion matching have high confidence to be true lesions, because strong prior knowledge (spatial and temporal continuity of lesions) is leveraged.
+Thus, we can treat them as true lesions during retraining.

 Previous ULD algorithms~\cite{Wang2019universal, Li2019MVP, Yan2019MULAN} were all limited to the 22K labeled training slices in DeepLesion.
 It will bias the algorithms toward lesion-rich body parts and cause many FPs in under-represented body parts.
 With the three mining strategies in this section, we can mine MAs and uncertain lesions from the massive unlabeled slices to incorporate them in training and improve performance on the whole body.